 The RBA also noted China – Australia’s largest trading partner – and its strong growth in H2 2016.
-The central bank remarked that higher infrastructure spending and property construction boosted economic activity, but that the “rapid increase in borrowing” mean that medium-term risks remain.
+The central bank remarked that higher infrastructure spending and property construction boosted economic activity, but that the “rapid increase in borrowing” means that medium-term risks remain.

 On Australia’s growth

-Philip Lowe and his team sustained the positive vibe when they talked about the domestic economy.
+Philip Lowe and his team sustained a positive vibe when they talked about the domestic economy.
 For starters, they downplayed Q3 2016’s negative GDP reading, saying that it mostly reflects “temporary factors” anyway and that “a return to reasonable growth is expected” for Q4 2016.”

 For now, the RBA still expects around 3.0% growth “over the next couple of years” as Australia continues its transition from the mining investment boom.
-Specifically, growth is expected to be supported by increases in exports, growth in consumption a slowdown in the decline of mining investments, and pick-up in non-mining investments.
+Specifically, growth is expected to be supported by increases in exports, growth in consumption a slowdown in the decline of mining investments, and a pick-up in non-mining investments.

-Despite all these, the RBA kept its inflation estimates steady, saying that the “subdued growth in labour costs means that inflation is expected to remain low for some time.”
+Despite all these, the RBA kept its inflation estimates steady, saying that the “subdued growth in labor costs means that inflation is expected to remain low for some time.”
 The RBA is currently estimating 2017’s CPI at above 2.0% with core inflation rising a bit more gradually.

 On AUD’s current levels